 - duress and intruder alarms

-subject to the lease conditions and any relevant local government or State legislation, and taking into account value for money considerations.
+Installation is subject to the lease conditions and any relevant local government or State legislation, and taking into account value for money considerations.

 Certain information that is routinely collected and stored in offices should be regarded as confidential or sensitive, and protected accordingly.
 This includes employee details and any personal information provided by constituents.
-See Management of Records for how your office should access, store and dispose of records, in particular sensitive records, and the necessity to distinguish between ‘official’ and ‘non official’ records for access and disposal purposes.
+See Management of records for how your office should access, store and dispose of records, in particular sensitive records, and the necessity to distinguish between ‘official’ and ‘non official’ records for access and disposal purposes.